 Who Can Speak for Me if I Can No Longer Communicate?

-If you are unable to communicate, someone else may be able to complete a POLST Form with your health care professional on your behalf.
-An Oregon Advance Directive is a way to communicate your wishes if you can no longer speak for yourself.
+If you are unable to communicate, someone else may be able to complete a POLST form with your doctor on your behalf.
+An advance directive is the legal document that allows you to choose a surrogate/health care decision-maker.